JackPotter7/Project_04_RedditBot/README.md

 I completed each task in `bot.py` which should earn me 12 points.

 I also completed the github repo, posted my favorite thread, and included the candidate I am supporting (Joe Biden) which earns me 3 more points.

+VALIDCOMMENTS

+I created `bot_submissions.py` and posted at least 200 text/link posts which earns me 2 points.
+I completed the bot army task where every bot got at least 500 comments which earns me 2 points.
+Instead of randomly replying, I replied to the most upvoted comment which earns me 2 points.
+I created the `bot_vote.py` file, used TextBlob, and ran it on at least 100 submissions which earns me 4 points.